Table of contents

 One of the first steps in defining your podcast topic and mission is to research what’s already out there.
 There are over 500,000 active shows in the podcast universe, according to Fast Company.
 As a newcomer, you have to bring something fresh to the table.

 If you need a bit of help navigating the wealth of options, give Luminary a try.
 It’s a premium podcast app that offers exclusive access to shows from top creators.
-Plus, many of your favourites.
+Plus, many of your favorites.
 Podcasts on the platform include Players Tribune, On Second Thought: The Trevor Noah Podcast, The Axe Files with David Axelrod, and more.

 Equipment needed to start a podcast and record your first episode